DRC-UA/activityinfo-sdk/README.md

 ## 🖥️ API Client

-The SDK exposes a client interfacing some API endpoints.
+The SDK provides a client for interacting with various API endpoints.

 ```ts
 import {AiClient} from 'activityinfo-sdk'
 const client = new AiClient('<YOUR_ACTIVITYINFO_TOKEN>')